VergeGroup/swift-verge/README.md

 > WIP

-* Simplify the state shape, thinking normalization to be reduction of
+* Simplify the state shape, thinking normalization to reduce the number of operations on mutating.
+* Passes Changes object to oa
 * Using ExtendedComputedProperty
 * Makes the state compatible with Equatable as possible to create a good Derived object
 * Reduces creating new Derived object.
 Instead, share Derived.